lxriva/Avi-WebDev4-Comics-Bookshelf/README.md

 4. Toggle between 📖 **Read** or 🌟 **Wishlist**.

+### 📤📥 Import/Export Buttons

+These are located just below the main heading and allow you to:

+- **Export** your current bookshelf as a `.json` file
+- **Import** a previously saved bookshelf JSON

+### 🗑️ Delete Button

+Each comic card has a delete button (🗑️) in the top right corner.
+Clicking it will remove the comic from your shelf.

 > ⚠️ **Note**: ComicVine images may not load on certain restricted networks (e.g. office Wi-Fi).
 Use a hotspot or test from home for full functionality.

 ---